bhargavre/Dashboard_Labs/Deception/Readme.md

 | Teens	| Portable Gaming Device	| 0.62 |

 ### Deception
-The infographic that was created using this data set claimed that 53% of adults are gamers.
+The visualization that was created using this data set claimed that 53% of adults are gamers.
 This claim can be miss-constructed from the above data by filtering on Desktop usage and Adults, like we show below.

 ![Alt text](https://github.com/bhargavre/Dashboard_Labs/blob/master/Deception/deception.png)